 The procedure is applicable to inter-donor partial migration, inter-donor RLF recovery and inter-donor topology redundancy cases.
-The procedure is initiated by the non-F1-terminating IAB-donor-CU of the boundary IAB-node.
+The procedure is initiated by the non-F1-terminating IAB-donor of the boundary IAB-node.

 The procedure uses UE-associated signalling.